 Usually a trained mediator will visit each party in their home to discuss their point of view, before feeding the information back to the other party and gaining agreement from both residents about the way forward.
 This process can take several meetings with the mediator depending on the complexity of the dispute.
 Using mediation at an early stage can often prevent the problem escalating.
 Mediation is usually the best option in most cases and will be actively promoted.
 Sometimes, even when a nuisance has been going on for sometime, mediation can still work to help someone realise they are causing a problem and stop it (e.g. possible lifestyle clashes in the case of a young person living next to an older person).

 These ‘contracts’ clearly set out the behaviour that is unacceptable and the ‘perpetrator’ agrees not to continue to act in that way.
-They are seen as a warning and sometimes lead to Anti-Social Behaviour Orders.

 This is usually limited to the most serious cases and can include: